12. Processing Data in Groups

 ## 4 76 83.3 177.1 26.6 male yes overweight

 We have a mix of categorical (gender, US born-ness, BMI category) and numerical (age, weight, height, BMI) variables.
-Unless we had encoded qualitative variables as integers, this would not be possible with plain matrices.
+Unless we had encoded qualitative variables as integers, this would not be possible with plain matrices, at least not with a single one.

-In this section, we will treat the categorical columns as grouping variables, so that we can, e.g., summarise or visualise the data in each group separately, because it is likely that data distributions vary across different factor levels.
-This is much like having many data frames stored in one object.
+In this section, we will treat the categorical columns as grouping variables.
+This way, we will be able to e.g., summarise or visualise the data in each group separately.
+Suffice it to say that it is likely that data distributions vary across different factor levels.
+It is much like having many data frames stored in one object, e.g., the heights of women and men separately.

 nhanes